mdxtoc/qtpi/docs/QKD_results.md

 ## The scenario

 Alice has a message *M* which she wants to send to Bob.
 She has a quantum channel to him, and a [Wegman-Carter hash-tagged](#wegmancarter) two-way classical channel to him.
-She [calculates the number of qbits she will need](#enoughqbits), and sends them, one at a time and picking measurement basis and value for each at random, to Bob.
-Bob separately picks a random basis for each qbit, measures it in that basis, and records the results.
+She [calculates the number of qubits she will need](#enoughqubits), and sends them, one at a time and picking measurement basis and value for each at random, to Bob.
+Bob separately picks a random basis for each qubit, measures it in that basis, and records the results.

 Then they do the QKD protocol dance: Alice sends the bases she chose to Bob through the classical channel and Bob sends the bases he chose back to Alice.
 They each select the subsequence of values for which they used the same basis, which will be about half of them, and throw the rest away.
-Now, supposing no interference with the qbits in transit, and no interference with the classical messages, they share the same sequence of code bits.
+Now, supposing no interference with the qubits in transit, and no interference with the classical messages, they share the same sequence of code bits.
 Bob picks a subsequence of his code bits, sends a bit-mask to Alice to characterise it, and the subsequence itself.
 Alice looks at the corresponding subsequence of her own code bits: if they have the same code bits then the two subsequences should be identical.
 If the subsequences differ, and nothing is wrong with the classical communication, then something has interfered with Alice's quantum transmissions.
 If the subsequences are the same, then *probably* there's been no interference.

 If all seems ok Alice deletes Bob's checkbits from her code bits, takes a prefix of what's left to exclusive-or mask the message *M*, and sends it down the classical channel to Bob.
 Bob, having deleted his checkbits from his own code bits, takes a prefix of the same length as Alice's communication, exclusive-or's the two, and he can see *M*.